 Thursday evening So Excessive Boutique in Newark, NJ invited fashionistas, glam-seekers, and select media to sip Rose Courvoisier and Skinny Girl Margaritas while shopping their Fall accessories collection.
-Style Me Prissy was on hand to chat with boutique owner Keena Williams as well as interview VH1′s Emily Bustamante of “Love & Hip Hop.”
+RealityTVFashion was on hand to chat with boutique owner Keena Williams as well as interview VH1′s Emily Bustamante of “Love & Hip Hop.”

 Of course, I kept it prissy and prim in a chartreuse roll-neck blouse by Willi Smith, white Bebe pencil skirt with sparkly stretch belt from Mandee, and pink J. Crew blazer.
 I styled the look with my favorite green ankle wrap sandals by Rouge, a pink pearl necklace with matching bracelet, and Pink Friday Lipstick.

 Read on for an excerpt from our interview!